htdebeer/pandocomatic/index.md

 -   `cleanup`

-Before discussing these properties in detail, the way pandocomatic resolves paths used in these sections is described first.
-For paths can be used in most of these properties.
+Before discussing these properties in detail, the way pandocomatic resolves paths used in these sections is described first because paths can be used in most of these properties.

 #### Specifying paths

 Because templates can be used in any document, specifying paths pointing to assets to use in the conversion process is not straightforward.
-Using global paths works, but has the disadvantage that the templates are no longer shareable with others.
+Using global paths works, but has the disadvantage that the templates are no longer easily shareable with others.
 Using local paths works if the assets and the document to convert are located in the same directory, but that does not hold for more general *external pandocomatic templates*.
 As a third alternative, pandocomatic also supports paths that are relative to the *pandocomatic data directory*.

 You can specify these types of paths as follows:

-1. All *local* paths start with a `./`.
+1. All *local* paths start with `./`.
 These paths are local to the document being converted.
 When converting a directory tree, the current directory is being prepended to the path minus the `./`.